Pastor Arnold W. Weckeman Sept. 2022 (Revised)

 Farsighted or Nearsighted?

-ONE OF THE FUNDAMENTAL PRINCIPLES OF LIFE IS THAT IN ORDER TO GAIN SOMETHING WORTHWHILE IN THE FUTURE WE MUST SACRIFICE SOMETHING IN THE PRESENT.
+ONE OF THE FUNDAMENTAL PRINCIPLES OF LIFE IS TO GAIN SOMETHING WORTHWHILE IN THE FUTURE; WE MUST SACRIFICE SOMETHING IN THE PRESENT.

 “And he said to them all, If any man will come after me, let him deny himself, and take up his cross daily, and follow me.
 For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it.”
 (Luke 9:23-24) [Emphasis mine].